AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm-and-live-copy.md

 Each page and component in a Live Copy is associated with its source page and component via a live relationship.
 The live relationship configures the synchronization of Live Copy content from the source.

-You can **Suspend** the live copy inheritance for a Live Copy page so that you can change page properties and components.
+You can **Suspend** the Live Copy inheritance for a Live Copy page so that you can change page properties and components.
 When you suspend inheritance, the page properties and components are no longer synchronized with the source.

 When editing an individual page, authors can **Cancel Inheritance** for a component.
 When inheritance is cancelled, the live relationship is suspended and synchronization does not occur for that component.
 Cancelling inheritance and synchronization is useful when sub-sections of the content needs to be customized.